open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

     --docker-email=$GITHUB_EMAIL
 ```

-We start by applying the components version main object to reconcile the component.
+We start by applying a `ComponentVersion` custom resource that will reconcile the podinfo component.

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1